hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 2070 grams / 73 oz.

-The Canada Goose Expedition Down Parka was originally designed for scientists in Antarctica.
+The Canada Goose Expedition Down Parka has been designed for scientists in Antarctica.

-This is probably the warmest jacket in our selection and Canada Goose rates it as TEI 5 which means that it's suitable for temperatures of -30°C and below.
+This jacket is probably the warmest jacket in our selection, and Canada Goose rates it as TEI 5 which means that it’s suitable for temperatures of -30°C and below.

 Further, the jacket has been field-tested on the coldest places on earth.

 The downside of this jacket is probably its weight.
 With 2073 grams (73 oz.) it's more on the heavy site on our weight scale filled with 625 fill down.

 The Canada Goose ARCTIC TECH fabric Water Resistant is wind, and water resistant, durable and warm consisting of an 85% Polyester and 15% cotton mixture.

-The jacket features an adjustable, non-removable hood, a fur ruff, fleece-lined chin guard, interior back pack shoulder straps, six exterior pockets, four large handwarmer pockets, two interior pockets an adjustable waist drawcords as well as a hideaway snow skirt.
+The jacket features an adjustable, non-removable hood, a fur ruff, fleece-lined chin guard, interior back pack shoulder straps, six exterior pockets, four large handwarmer pockets, two interior pockets, an adjustable waist drawcords as well as a hideaway snow skirt.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fcanada-goose-expedition-down-parka-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Canada Goose Expedition Parka</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fcanada-goose-expedition-down-parka-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Canada Goose Expedition Parka</a>